MCM-Fischer/AnatomicalViewTools/README.md

 ## Usage
 Depends partially on https://github.com/mattools/matGeom.<br/>
-matGeom has to be added to the path to use the function function 'anatomicalCoordinateSystemTFM'.
+matGeom has to be added to the path to use the function function 'anatomicalCoordinateSystemTFM'.<br/>
+Run anatomicalViewButtons_example.m in MATLAB.

 ## Releases
 none